 - Text “discount” to short code 313131 to receive a discount voucher for your local store.

-Shortcode texting can also be used by other commercial and non-commercial organizations to share information or engage with an existing database of members.
-Some examples of how short codes for texting are used in these scenarios include:
+Shortcode texting can also be used by other commercial and non-commercial organizations to engage with an existing database of members.
+Some examples of how short codes of these scenarios include:

 - Text “house” to short code 313131 to find out more about a home you have seen advertised.